-Implementation Status: Closed/Unimplemented.
+Implementation Status: Closed/Partially Implemented.
 In FY 2015, the NEH performed a detailed assessment of the impact of implementing HSPD-12 for logical access.
 While technically feasible, many usability and management issues were identified.
 Due to these issues, NEH management decided not to move forward with implementation of HSPD-12 for logical access.
-NEH continues to require two-factor authentication for full remote access.
-NEH management is cognizant of the need for two-factor authentication for access to important data and is continuing to work toward full implementation where needed.
+In FY 2023, NEH adopted Okta, which enforces HSPD-12 authentication for access to all web and cloud services.
+NEH management is continuing efforts to identify a solution that will enforce HSPD-12 authentication for access to work stations and servers on the local area network.